arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

 We control the program counter, yay!
 But this is nothing, we still have a handful of nothing if we don't get a leak.
 So let me please stand up, stretch my legs a little and go take a leak.

 ## Taking a leak
 With the possibility of leaking an address thrown out of the window we may as well throw the challenge after it (or preferably ourselves).
-But I don't know, maybe I am too manly (heh no, I'm not), but I say that if we can't find a leak \*grabs a wrench\*, let's make one ourselves.
+But I don't know, maybe I am too manly (heh no, I'm not), but I say that if we can't find a leak \*grabs a wrench\*, we should make one ourselves.

 While growing up one would always hear stories, legends, myths.
 As a wide-eyed kid listened, not knowing whether to believe or not, details were attentively collected, hidden pieces of information.
 Weird houses, SROP, ret2dlresolve, JOP, far returns... and the one I'm going to talk about today, `FILE` structures overwriting.